Donald Trump 2016 presidential campaign: Hispanic and Latino Americans

-Trump's popularity among Hispanic and Latino Americans was low according to polling data; a nationwide survey conducted in February 2016 showed that some 80 percent of Hispanic voters had an unfavorable view of Trump (including 70 percent who had a "very unfavorable" view), more than double the percentage of any other Republican candidate.
-These low rankings are attributed to Trump's anti-immigrant rhetoric.
+Trump's popularity among Hispanic and Latino Americans was low; a survey conducted in February 2016 showed 80 percent of Hispanic voters had an unfavorable view of Trump, more than double the percentage of any other candidate.
+These low rankings were attributed to Trump's anti-immigrant rhetoric.

-Alarm at Trump's rise prompted an increase in the number of eligible Latino immigrants who have chosen to naturalize to vote against him.
-Despite his poor national standing with Hispanic and Latino Americans, he had constantly garnered higher numbers from them than each of his Republican rivals, along with other minority groups.
-At the same time, Trump received pockets of Hispanic support, winning around 45 percent (plus or minus 10 percentage points) of the Hispanic Republican vote in the Nevada Republican caucuses (where about eight percent of Republican caucus-goers were Hispanic), and receiving some support among Cuban Americans in Florida.
-Despite expectations of low Latino support, Trump received about 29% of the Hispanic vote, slightly more than Romney received in 2012.
+Alarm at Trump's rise prompted an increase in eligible Latino immigrants who to naturalize to vote against him.
+Despite his poor national standing with Hispanic and Latino Americans, he garnered higher numbers than Republican rivals, along with other minority groups.
+Trump received pockets of Hispanic support, winning around 45% of the Hispanic vote in the Nevada Republican caucuses, and receiving support among Cuban Americans in Florida.
+Despite expectations of low Latino support, Trump received about 29% of the Hispanic vote, more than Romney in 2012.

 In August 2016, Trump created and met with a Hispanic advisory council.
-He also hinted publicly that he might soften his call for the deportation of all undocumented immigrants.
-On August 31, 2016, he made a visit to Mexico and met with Mexican President Enrique Peña Nieto, saying he wanted to build relations in the country.
-However, in a major speech later that night, Trump laid out a 10-step plan reaffirming his hardline positions, and used harsh rhetoric to portray many illegal immigrants as a danger to Americans.
-In reaction, one member of Trump's Hispanic advisory council resigned, and several other Hispanic supporters said they were reconsidering their support.
+He hinted publicly he might soften his call for the deportation of all undocumented immigrants.
+On August 31, 2016, he visited Mexico and met with President Enrique Peña Nieto, saying he wanted to build relations.
+However, in a speech later that night, Trump laid out a 10-step plan reaffirming his hardline positions, and used harsh rhetoric to portray many illegal immigrants as a danger to Americans.
+In reaction, one member of Trump's Hispanic advisory council resigned, and other Hispanic supporters said they were reconsidering their support.

 Military

-Support from top former U.S. military leaders was split between Clinton and Trump, and "[a]mong prominent ex-military and national-security leaders, the edge clearly belongs to Clinton."
-Among ex-military leaders, Trump's most prominent supporter was retired Lieutenant General Michael T. Flynn.
-An open letter endorsing Trump, signed by 88 retired generals and admirals (led by Sidney Shachnow), was released in September 2016.
-This number is fewer than the 500 retired military officers who endorsed Republican nominee Mitt Romney in 2012.
+According to the Atlantic, "[a]mong prominent ex-military and national-security leaders, the edge clearly belongs to Clinton."
+Trump's most prominent ex-military supporter was retired Lieutenant General Michael T. Flynn.
+An open letter endorsing Trump, signed by 88 retired generals and admirals, was released in September 2016.
+500 retired military officers endorsed Republican nominee Mitt Romney in 2012.

 Trump led in polling of military veterans and military households in September 2016, although his performance with this group trailed "well behind that of other recent Republican candidates".